 Regardless, in literary terms Hesiod is strictly Homer-lite.
 The works most often associated with his name are hardly wonderful literature by his rival's standards, and certainly not by our modern standards.
 But they were very important to the early Greeks and, because the early Greeks are very important to us, Hesiod's works carry a great deal of historical importance.
 Later writers, from Plato and Virgil to Spenser and Milton, adapted elements of his work.

-However, Hesiod's worldview and philosophy, as presented in the works that bear his name, were quite different than those of the famous Greek writers that followed him.
+However, Hesiod's worldview and philosophy, as presented in the works that bear his name, were quite different from those of the famous Greek writers who followed him.
 For Hesiod the world was composed of gods.
 There was a god for everything: the earth, the heavens, the hills, famine, work—you name it.
 And these gods ran everything.
 They made the world run as it does and they could hurt or help us mortal.
 Far from being the gods of some later monotheistic traditions, they were very human in their behaviour—jealous, vain, quarrelling, fickle.
 We had to placate them with praise and offerings to prevent risking their wrath—and even then they could turn on us to suit their own ends.

 Later Greek thinkers turned away from this outlook to find natural or rational explanations of how the world worked and to figure out our place in it.
 Nonetheless, most of them continued to follow the traditions set down by Hesiod and to honour the gods as he proposed, even if they considered it myth (but useful myth)—just as many modern scientists today live and work in the Judaic-Christian tradition regardless of the non-theistic nature of their scientific activity.

-Partly this is because Hesiod's writings provided much more than a few fairy-tales about the Olympian gods.
+Partly this is because Hesiod's writing provided much more than a few fairy tales about the Olympian gods.
 It also provided advice for living that made sense to the ancients quite apart from the existence of deities.
 Again you could draw a parallel to modern life: you can get quite a few tips for living a moral life (some of them sensible and some of quite whacky) by selecting passages from the Bible, whether or not you buy the whole religious mythology.
 Killing and lying are bad, do onto others, etc.

 The best known of Hesiod's compositions are Theogony and Works and Days, two very different works.
 Theogony, as the name indicates, tells the story of the origins of the Greek gods and the world.
 Thunderously great stuff bled dry of any drama by dull poetry.
 Works and Days on the other hand is a simple farmer's advice to his spendthrift brother.
 Mundane material, conservative views, but delivered with some life.

-Hesiod is also thought by some to be the author of The Shield of Heracles, which is modelled on Homer's Shield of Achilles.
+Hesiod is also thought by some to be the author of The Shiel of Heracles, which is modelled on Homer's Shield of Achilles.
 But this work is considered by others to be too bad for even Hesiod to have written.